Houston Downtown Walking Tours

 - James Baker, III.

-Normal Lunch Stop: The Hard Rock Café, The Blue Fish Bayou (Japanese sushi and sashimi), Little Napoli Italian Cuisine, the Downtown Aquarium, Padthai Thai Restaurant, or Birraporetti’s.
+Normal Lunch Stops: The Hard Rock Café, The Blue Fish Bayou (Japanese sushi and sashimi), Little Napoli Italian Cuisine, the Downtown Aquarium, Padthai Thai Restaurant, or Birraporetti’s.